erratbi/Node-EdgeGPT/README.md

 2. Enter your Bing Chat API key when prompted.
 3. Start chatting with the chatbot.

 The chatbot will respond to your input in real-time.
-To exit the CLI type `:exit` or `:reset` to start a fresh conversation
+To exit the CLI, type `:exit` or `:reset` to start a fresh conversation.

 Contributing
 ------------